JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 ## Optional Artifact Dependencies
 {product="tcc"}

-[](artifact-dependencies.md) allow your build configurations to download files produced by other configurations (or by previous builds of the same configuration).
+by other configurations (or by previous builds of the same configuration).
 To create these dependencies, you need to specify [](artifact-dependencies.md#Artifacts+Rules) that define what files should be downloaded and where they should be stored.

 If TeamCity is unable to locate files matching these rules, a build fails with the "Unable to resolve artifact dependency" error.
-This behavior does not take into account scenarios where a downloaded artifact is not mandatory for a dependent build.
+This behavior does not take into account more flexible setups where a downloaded artifact is not mandatory for a dependent build to run.

-Starting with this version, you can run a dependent build even if its artifact rules yield no files.
+Starting with version 2024.03, you can run a dependent build even if its artifact rules yield no files.
+To do so, start an artifact rule with the `?:` prefix.

 <img src="dk-relativeBuild-failed.png" width="706" alt="Optional dependency warning"/>

-To mark an artifact rule as optional, start it with the `?:` prefix.

 Learn more: [Artifact Dependencies](artifact-dependencies.md#Prefix)

 ## Alternative Fetch URLs
 {product="tcc"}

-If you have a self-updating Git repository proxy that is significantly closer than the original Git repository for certain agents, you set up these agents to download sources from this mirror instead.
-To do so, add the `teamcity.git.fetchUrlMapping.<name>=<original URL> => <proxy URL>` setting to the agent configuration file.
-The redirection rules can use wildcards to provide an alternative fetch URL for multiple projects.
+In TeamCity 2024.03, build agents can now fetch sources from a pre-configured repository proxy that mirrors your original Git repository.
+This capability is especially valuable for large distributed systems, mitigating connectivity issues for agents distant from the primary repository.

+Fetch URL mapping rules, defined in agent configuration files, offer granular control over the checkout process per agent.
+Additionally, wildcard and partial URL support in redirection rules enables the creation of universal, project-agnostic mapping patterns.

 Learn more: [Git VCS Root | General Settings](git.md#General+Settings).